Members of a support group, provide each other with various types of help and information for a particular shared difficulty.

 Thank you for choosing to visit us.

-This is the personal website of David A Viniker MD FRCOG, Consultant Obstetrician and Gynaecologist at Whipps Cross University Hospital, London - Specialist Interests - Reproductive Medicine including Infertility, PCOS, PMS, Menopause and HRT.
+This is the personal website of David A Viniker MD FRCOG, retired Consultant Obstetrician and Gynaecologist - Specialist Interests - Reproductive Medicine including Infertility, PCOS, PMS, Menopause and HRT.

 I do hope that you find the answers to your women's health questions in the patient information and medical advice provided.